chindris/zuerichopendatadocs/README.md

 ```

 ## Translations
 Some of the fields support translations.
 For those fields, the returned value is actually an object containing the language codes as properties and the actual field, translated in that language, as value.
-The field which do not support translation will just return their value directly.
+The fields which do not support translations will just return their value directly.
 As an example in the above snipped, the **openingDays** field does not support translations, while the **name** supports it.

 ## Schema.org integration